Lynching of Francis McIntosh: Grand jury

 When a grand jury was convened on May 16 to investigate the lynching, it was overseen by Judge Luke E. Lawless.
 Most local newspapers and the presiding judge encouraged no indictment for the crime, and no one was ever charged or convicted.
 Judge Lawless stated in his charge to the jury that if individuals could be found guilty, they should be prosecuted.
-However, he suggested no judicial action if this was a mass phenomenon.
-The judge also remarked in court that McIntosh's actions were an example of the "atrocities committed in this and other states by individuals of negro blood against their white brethren," and that with the rise of abolitionism, "the free negro has been converted into a deadly enemy."
-The judge mistakenly told the jury that McIntosh was a pawn of local abolitionists, particularly Elijah Lovejoy, the publisher of a known abolitionist newspaper.
+However, he suggested no judicial action if this was a "mass phenomenon".
+The judge also made a racist remark in court that McIntosh's actions were an example of the "atrocities committed in this and other states by individuals of negro blood against their white brethren," and that with the rise of abolitionism, "the free negro has been converted into a deadly enemy."
+The judge, inaccurately, told the jury that McIntosh was a pawn of local abolitionists, particularly Elijah Lovejoy, the publisher of a known abolitionist newspaper.
 Many in the East and St. Louis itself condemned Judge Lawless's actions during the trial.

 Aftermath

 In the weeks after the lynching, several abolitionists condemned the events, including newspaper editor Elijah Lovejoy.
 Lovejoy ran the Presbyterian religious newspaper, St. Louis Observer.
 He published abolitionist, temperance, and anti-Catholic editorials.
-The Observer header on May 5, 1836 suggested that the lynching of McIntosh effectively ended the rule of Law and Constitution in St. Louis.
+The Observer header on May 5, 1836, suggested that the lynching of McIntosh effectively ended the rule of Law and Constitution in St. Louis.

 As a result of mob pressure and outright attacks on his press, Lovejoy was forced to move from St. Louis to Alton, Illinois, in the free state.
 But in November 1837, after he had acquired and hidden a new press, a white anti-abolition mob attacked the warehouse where it was stored.
-He was fatally shot and killed in the altercation, as was a man named Bishop in the mob.
+He was fatally shot and murdered in the altercation, as was a man named Bishop in the mob.

 One New York abolitionist newspaper, The Emancipator, noted that "the circumstances attending the burning of a negro alive, at the West, are known....
 The Spaniards may have murdered monks by the score, the Mexicans may have shot prisoners by the dozen, but roasting alive before a slow fire is a practice nowhere except among free, enlightened, high-minded Americans."

 In January 1838, future President Abraham Lincoln referred to the McIntosh lynching as an example in his address at the Lyceum.

 No other state legislator in Illinois or Missouri condemned the mob action.
 Shortly after the lynching, a St. Louis newspaper, the Missouri Republican, noted that abolitionists were attempting to gather McIntosh's remains in an effort to bring them to the Eastern United States, as a symbol of the evils of slavery.
 In the years following the lynching, visitors to the city (often from McIntosh's home town of Pittsburgh, Pennsylvania) went to the tree and removed parts of it as memorial keepsakes.